Receiving late commercial payments often interrupts company cash flow. Hence, when a payment becomes late, it can affect liquidity for your business.

 The Late Payment of Commercial Debts (Amendment) Regulations 2018 allows you to claim interest, and costs incurred, for recovering a debt.

 In most cases, commercial transactions will have an agreed payment date.
-As a rule, it should be within 30 days for public authorities and up to 60 days for standard business transactions.
+As a rule, it should be no later than (30) days for public authorities and within sixty (60) days for standard business transactions.

 Here's exactly how it works: